PhilipWoulfe/PhilipWoulfe.github.io/README.md

 5. Question 13, This will be based on the position of Norris at the end of the first lap of the race, starting the second lap of the race.

+6. Question on line 4 will be considered to be false if Doohan takes part in any P1, P2, P3, Q, SQ, Race or Sprint race after Round 6 (Miami) for Alpine F1 Team and true otherwise.

+7. For question on line 3, this will count if the race is cancelled due to rain.
+If the race is not cancelled, it requires the FIA to declare the race a wet race before it starts.
+If the race is declared a wet race and the first lap of green flag racing takes place more than 30 minutes after the scheduled start time, this question will considered to be true.

+8. Question 14 refers to George Russells FIA classification for each GP.

 ## F1 Competition Rules To Be Made Up As We Go Along

 TBC, of course.